Careers360 Logo

 Planes x = a & y = b is a line of intersection of these planes, since x = a is parallel to yz-plane & y = b is parallel to xz-plane.

-Thus, the line of intersection is parallel to z-axis.
+Thus, the line of intersection is parallel to the z-axis.

 (h) → (vii)

-A ball can be said the solid region in the space enclosed by the sphere.
+A ball can be said a solid region in the space enclosed by the sphere.

 (j) → (ix)

-A disc is the region in a plane enclosed by a circle.
+A disc is a region in a plane enclosed by a circle.

 Topics and Subtopics in NCERT Exemplar Class 11 Maths Solutions Chapter 12

-Introduction to Three Dimensional Geometry is the 12th chapter of maths which contain the following topics:
+Introduction to Three-Dimensional Geometry is the 12th chapter of maths which contains the following topics:

 • 12.1 Introduction